This page addresses some of the typical questions

 page.
 For more information on our wait list and how far in advance to book your dog sledding adventure, see below.

+What happens if it is raining?
 We run rain or shine, so be sure to check the weather

 forecast and dress accordingly.